joshuaebalan/Lionfish-Analysis-I/README.md

 3. Should an unexplainable trend exist, further investigate and potentially organize an experiment for ReefCI.

 ### Data Summary:
 This project uses dissection reports from diver-speared lionfish, which occur once weekly and dissect 10 fish.
 This spans over the course of about 2 years, and maps 638 dissections.
 Work is in progress to estimate the amount of lionfish in total this represents using the calculated confidence index, the second column in the .csv files.
+Additional findings may be found [here](https://docs.google.com/document/d/1qu2WIQ-7aA__ScxEGOMaAXd8uJPbYX2bNggdvtRtEPU/edit?usp=sharing).

 A basic Lionfish Structure looks like so:
 1. Time structure with the date caught
 2. Index of confidence, calculated by dividing 10 by the total amount of fish caught that day